 With about 1200 members, the Club's financial operations are not simple.
 Some bills are monthly, such as office rent and The Rambler printing.
-Others are occasional reimbursement, such as expenses associated the avalanche safety class and filling the propane tanks for the lodge.
+Others are occasional reimbursement, such as expenses associated with running the office or providing refreshments at membership meetings.
 An annual audit is overseen by the Club's Trustees.
-In addition to the regular checking account for liquid funds, the Club maintains an investment account, which is under the supervision of the treasurer and the trustees.

 Revenues & Expenditures

-It is the philosophy of the Club that activities are financially self-supporting through fees paid by users.
-Besides paying for ongoing operations, The Rambler, and occasional Wasatch Mountain Lodge rentals, 10% of member dues are allocated to conservation.
+It is the philosophy of the Club that activities are financially self-supporting.
+Besides paying for ongoing operations 10% of membership dues are allocated to Conservation.